Pornography in Europe: Iceland

 Publication of pornography is illegal in Iceland, and is punishable by a fine or imprisonment for up to 6 months.
 Publication of child pornography is punishable by a fine or imprisonment for up to 2 years.
 In 2013 the Icelandic government proposed banning violent Internet pornography and Iceland's parliament began debating a ban on online pornography.

 Ireland

+Other than laws against it, no laws against it exist.

-Other than regulations regarding pornographic movies, no laws against pornography, other than child pornography (a child is defined as someone under 18), exist.
+Other than regulations regarding pornographic movies, no laws against pornography, other than child pornography (a child is defined as someone under 17), exist.

 Italy

 Although Italy had accumulated a lot of softcore pornography in the 1970s, hardcore pornography was not a usual trend until the 1980s.
 The first pornographic film in Italy was Il Telefono rosso (The red telephone) in 1983 by Riccardo Schicchi with Ilona Staller (aka "Cicciolina").
 The film caused much controversy and it was restrained from legal release until 1986 with an alternate revision of Italian censorship laws.